SAP/spartacus-docs/_pages/dev/features/asm.md

 corsfilter.assistedservicewebservices.allowedHeaders=origin content-type accept authorization my-new-header.
 ```

+To customize `allowedMethods` and `allowedHeaders` you should add to the default values.
+To customize `allowedOrigins`, you will need to override the value with one that is relevant for your environment.

 #### allowedOrigins

 You need to customize the `allowedOrigins` property for `assistedservicewebservices`, which is shown here with its default value: